Master’s in Organizational Behavior Degree Overview

 Get the information you need in order to start your Alliant experience.
 Browse our diverse list of faculty members, or see the latest admission requirements for your desired program.

 In the field of Organizational Behavior, it is vital that you understand the diverse needs of the hearts and minds that give life to an organization.
-Build cultural competence so that you’re prepared to work with any organization and any employee, anywhere in the world.
+Build cultural competence skills so that you’re prepared to work with any organization and any employee, anywhere in the world.

 CSPP is a proud member of the nation’s top network of industry leaders, the Organizational Development Education Association, a sub-group of the National Organization Development Network.